Cat and Dog Teeth Cleaning

 According to the American Veterinary Dental College, most pets show signs of gum disease as early as three years old.
 When plaque is not removed daily, it has a chance to turn into hard tartar.
 Then given the opportunity, this tartar creeps underneath the gum line and continues to spread.
 This is just like in humans!
 Plaque and tartar contain bacteria that can cause tooth, bone, and gum loss.
 Left to its own devices, gum disease becomes a problem called periodontitis, which can cause damage to your pet’s internal organs.
-Fortunately, such extreme dental problems are unlikely with regular pet dental care.
+Fortunately, such extreme dental problems are unlikely with regular cat and dog teeth cleaning.

 Ways we help prevent gum disease in your pet: